-Alicante is basically a safe city to travel.
+Alicante is basically a safe city to travel to.
 While the occurrences of major crimes in this area are not many, things like bag snatching and pick-pocketing do happen.
-Therefore while travelling our motto should be ‘better be safe than sorry’.
+Therefore while traveling our motto should be ‘better to be safe than sorry’.

-- If you are travelling by tram keep in mind that the trams don’t always run 24/7, they stop operating on Tuesdays and Wednesdays at 11.30pm.
+- If you are traveling by tram keep in mind that the trams don’t always run 24/7, they stop operating on Tuesdays and Wednesdays at 11.30 pm.

 - At nights try not to walk alone on the darkened streets as muggers and pick-pocketers roam the alley.